This section describe usage of dune from the shell.

 and parent directories.

-jbuilder prints out the root when starting if it is not the
+dune prints out the root when starting if it is not the current

 More precisely, it will choose the outermost ancestor directory containing a